 See more pictures of Cape Scott here:

 Cape Scott is a promontory about 500 feet (150 m) high at the extreme northwestern point of Vancouver Island, British Columbia.
-The promontory was discovered and named in 1786 by James Strange who led a fur trading expedition to the western shore of Vancouver Island using two vessels: the Captain Cook under command of Henry Lawrie and the Experiment captained by John Guise.
+The promontory was discovered and named in 1786 by James Strange who led a fur trading expedition to the western shore of Vancouver Island using two vessels: the Captain Cook under the command of Henry Lawrie and the Experiment captained by John Guise.
 Strange named the northwest tip of Vancouver Island Cape Scott in honor of David Scott, a Bombay merchant who had financed the adventure.
 The bay to the south of the Cape’s sandy neck received the name Guise Bay and the area on the opposite side of the neck was called Experiment Bight.

 A string of five islands, known as the Scott Islands, extend westward from Cape Scott.
-Cox Island, the easternmost and largest of the group, is five miles from the cape, while the outermost, Triangle Island, lies twenty-nine miles offshore.
+Cox Island, the easternmost and largest of the group, is 5 miles (8 km) from the cape, while the outermost, Triangle Island, lies 29 miles (46.8 km) offshore.
 The first lighthouse was built on the summit of Triangle Island, but this was a poor location because fog, mist, or low clouds obscured the light for more than 240 days a year.
 In the 1950s, the increase in ocean going vessels along the northwest coast, due to the completion of an aluminum smelter at Kitimat, prompted construction of the final three manned lighthouses in British Columbia.
 Light stations at Cape Scott and Chatham Point were completed in 1959, and one at Bonilla Island followed in 1960.
 The Cape Scott Lighthouse was built on the remains of an abandoned World War II radar installation.

 The headland is now part of the Cape Scott Provincial Park first established in 1973.
 Lanz and Cox Islands Provincial Park, that includes a marine reserve, is offshore and to the northwest of Cape Scott.
 The park is known for its remoteness, old growth forest, and sandy beaches.
 The terrain is rugged and the area is notorious for heavy rain and violent storms.
 Read more here and here.
 Click here to download the CoastView app and explore Cape Scott.